Jean'ne Shreeve: Career and research

-After earning her Ph.D. in 1961, Shreeve took a post as assistant professor of chemistry at the University of Idaho, where she has remained for her entire career, bar short stints as a visiting professor at various institutions, including the University of Cambridge.
+After earning her Ph.D. in 1961, Shreeve took a position as an assistant professor of chemistry at the University of Idaho, where she remained for her entire career, except for short stints as a visiting professor at institutions including the University of Cambridge.
 Her time at Cambridge was sponsored by the National Science Foundation Ramsey Fellowship.
 She was promoted to full professor at the University of Idaho in 1967, department head of chemistry in 1973, and vice president in 1987.